Probing the muon g-2 anomaly with the Higgs boson at a Muon Collider: I. Introduction

+Directly detecting new particles at such high scales is far beyond the capabilities of any foreseen collider.
+Moreover, even assuming the discovery of new particles by their direct production~\cite{Capdevilla:2020qel}, it would be very hard, if not impossible, to unambiguously associate them to $\Delta a_\mu$.
+In other words, it would be desirable to test the muon $g$-2 anomaly model-independently.

+In this work, we argue that a muon collider (MC) running at energies $E$ of several TeV would represent the only machine enabling to probe NP in the muon $g$-2 in a completely model-independent way.
+Indeed, the very same dipole operator that generates $\Delta a_\mu$ unavoidably induces also a NP contribution to the scattering process $\mu^+\mu^- \to h \gamma$.
+Measuring the cross-section for this process would thus be equivalent to measuring $\Delta a_\mu$.
+This would however be a direct determination of the NP contribution, not hampered by the hadronic uncertainties that affect the SM prediction of $a_\mu$.

+At first sight, it could seem impossible to be sensitive to such a tiny value of $\Delta a_\mu \sim 10^{-9}$ at a collider experiment.
+However, analogously to the case of weak interaction cross-sections in the effective Fermi theory, the cross-section for $\mu^+\mu^-\to h\gamma$ as induced by the effective dipole operator grows with the square of the collider energy.
+As a result, a high-energy measurement with $\mathcal{O}(1)$ precision will be sufficient to disentangle NP effects from the SM background.
+This is the first example in high-energy particle physics of a sensitivity to a magnetic moment at this level, several orders of magnitude below all the other current and projected collider constraints.
+In order to reach such tiny values of $\Delta a_\mu$ it is however crucial to accelerate the muon pairs to the highest possible multi-TeV energies.

+We stress that our results are valid for $E \ll \Lambda$ where the effective field theory (EFT) description is justified.

-A MC has a great potential for NP discoveries at the highest possible energies in the multi-TeV range.
-Indeed, muons are preferable to electrons as their larger mass greatly suppresses synchrotron radiation.
+A high-energy MC with the luminosity needed for particle physics experiments~\cite{Delahaye:2019omf} is currently not feasible.
+Nevertheless, several efforts to overcome the technological challenges are ongoing~\cite{muoncollider}, and it is crucial to explore the broad physics potential of such a machine in order to pave the road for the forthcoming accelerator and detector studies.
+A MC is the ideal machine to search for NP at the highest possible energies, both directly and indirectly.
+Indeed, muons could in principle be accelerated to multi-TeV energies, as their larger mass greatly suppresses synchrotron radiation compared to the electron-positron case.
 Furthermore, the physics reach of the MC overtakes that of a proton-proton collider of the same energy since all of the beam energy is available for the hard collision, compared to the fraction of the proton energy carried by the partons: a MC in the 10 TeV range has roughly the same energy available for hard scatterings as a 100 TeV hadron collider~\cite{Delahaye:2019omf}.
-Therefore, a MC is the ideal machine to search for NP both directly, through the production of new resonances, and indirectly, by means of precision measurements.
-A high-energy MC with the luminosity needed for particle physics experiments is currently not feasible.
-However, several efforts to overcome the technological challenges are ongoing, and it is worth to explore the broad physics potential of such a machine.

-In this Letter, we discuss for the first time the unique opportunity offered by a MC to perform a direct, model-independent test of new physics in the muon $g$-2 (see~\cite{Capdevilla:2020qel} for a study based on simplified models).
-The key ingredients enabling to achieve this goal are two distinctive properties of a MC: i) the very high energies at which muons can be accelerated in a ring without limitation from synchrotron radiation~\cite{Delahaye:2019omf}, and ii) the fact that the colliding leptons are indeed muons and anti-muons.